Deportations of U.S. citizens in the second Trump administration: 2-year-old child

-A 2-year-old American citizen, identified only as VML was deported to Honduras with her mother, Jenny Carolina Lopez-Villela, on April 25, 2025.
-VML, referred to by her initials in court documents to protect her privacy, was born in Baton Rouge, Louisiana, in 2023.
+A 2-year-old US citizen was deported to Honduras with her mother, Jenny Carolina Lopez-Villela, on April 25, 2025.
+The child, identified in court records by the initials V.M.L., was born in Baton Rouge, Louisiana, in 2023.

-Lopez-Villela, and VML's sister ("Janelle" in court documents) came to the United States in September 2019 to seek asylum after the attempted kidnapping of Janelle.
+Lopez-Villela and V.M.L.'s sister came to the United States in September 2019 to seek asylum after the attempted kidnapping of Janelle.
 They awaited court hearing in Mexico under the Migrant Protection Protocols.
 They attended two hearings before they were forced to return to Honduras in November 2019 to avoid dangerous conditions in Matamoros.
-While they were in Honduras, an immigration court ordered them removed in absentia in March 2020 and they were never informed of this.
-They returned to the border in March 2021 to seek asylum but while waiting to get in, they were again kidnapped, this time in Nuevo Laredo, Mexico.
-They were eventually released and entered the U.S. in August 2021.
-They were released to the custody of Janelle's father in Louisiana and were instructed to attend regular ICE check ins, which they did.
-During this time, VML was born in 2023.
-In February 2025, Lopez-Villela was placed in the "Intensive Supervision Appearance Program" and on April 22, 2025, they went to the ISAP appointment where they were detained.
+While they were in Honduras, an immigration court ordered them removed in absentia in March 2020, and they were never informed of this.
+They returned to the Mexican side of the US border in March 2021 to seek asylum but, while waiting to get in, they were detained in Nuevo Laredo.
+They eventually entered the US in August 2021, being released to the custody of Janelle's father in Louisiana and instructed to attend regular ICE check ins, which they did.
+During this time, V.M.L. was born in 2023.
+In February 2025, Lopez-Villela was placed in the "Intensive Supervision Appearance Program".
+On April 22, 2025, they went to the ISAP appointment and were detained.

-On April 22, 2025, Lopez-Villela, who is a Honduran citizen, was asked to bring her children with her when attending a check in with ICE.
-During the check in, VML, Janelle, and Lopez-Villela who is pregnant, were detained and VML's passport was taken away.
+On April 22, 2025, Lopez-Villela, a citizen of Honduras, was asked to bring her children with her when attending a check in with ICE.
+During the check in, V.M.L., Janelle, and Lopez-Villela, who was pregnant at the time, were detained and V.M.L.'s passport was taken away.
 According to court filings, the three were taken to a hotel in Alexandria, three hours away, and were told they were to be deported the next day.
-Julia was then allowed to talk to VML's father, her partner, for less than a minute on an ICE officer's phone with the ICE officer present.
-VML's father was told that VML would be deported, to which he objected since she was an American.
+Lopez-Villela was then allowed to talk to V.M.L.'s father for less than a minute on an ICE officer's phone with the ICE officer present.
+V.M.L.'s father was told that V.M.L. would be deported, to which he objected since she was a US-born citizen.
 He tried to read out a lawyer's phone number, but the ICE officer hung up.
-According to the court filing, she was not allowed to arrange for VML's care.
-An attorney working for VML's family attempted to set up a call for the family and delivered a mandate delegating custody of VML to another family member living in the United States.
-ICE refused to set up the call or provide information and their whereabouts.
+According to the court filing, she was not allowed to arrange for V.M.L.'s care.
+An attorney working for V.M.L.'s family attempted to set up a call for the family and delivered a mandate delegating custody of V.M.L. to another family member living in the United States.
+ICE refused to set up the call or provide information and their location.